 - The complaint handling system serves as the foundation, capturing and documenting all quality-related communications while feeding relevant information to the other two systems.

-Integration of all three systems is therefore crucial to successful implementation.
-These systems must work together seamlessly while maintaining their distinct regulatory requirements.
-Clear triggers must exist for escalating complaints to MDR evaluation or correction/removal assessment, supported by consistent documentation practices across all three systems.
+Integrating all three systems is crucial to successful implementation.
+These systems must work seamlessly while maintaining their distinct regulatory requirements.
+Clear triggers for escalating complaints to MDR evaluation or correction/removal assessment must exist, supported by consistent documentation practices across all three systems.

 It’s also important to acknowledge the resourcing challenges here.
-Clinical laboratories, while well-versed in CLIA compliance and quality management, face a fundamentally different challenge with FDA requirements that, in most cases not only justifies, but demands specialized consulting support.
+Clinical laboratories, while well-versed in CLIA compliance and quality management, face a fundamentally different challenge with FDA requirements that, in most cases, not only justify but also demand specialized consulting support.
 While CLIA focuses primarily on quality control and proficiency testing, FDA's systems require sophisticated risk assessment, complex decision-making frameworks, and specific documentation practices that more closely resemble medical device manufacturing than traditional laboratory operations.

-- MDR systems require a nuanced understanding of what constitutes reportable events, with decision trees that can mean the difference between appropriate reporting and either over-reporting (creating unnecessary burden) or under-reporting (creating compliance risk).
+- MDR systems require a nuanced understanding of what constitutes reportable events.
+Decision trees can help distinguish between appropriate reporting and over-reporting (creating an unnecessary burden) or under-reporting (creating compliance risk).

-- Corrections and removal decisions involve a careful assessment of health hazard evaluations and recall classifications that most laboratories have never encountered.
+- Corrections and removal decisions involve carefully assessing health hazard evaluations and recall classifications that most laboratories have never encountered.

 - Even complaint handling under FDA oversight differs significantly from typical laboratory incident management, requiring specific documentation elements and trending analyses that align with the FDA's enforcement approach rather than CLIA's quality improvement focus.

-Experienced consultants bring not only knowledge of these requirements but also practical implementation strategies tested across multiple organizations, helping laboratories avoid common pitfalls while building sustainable systems that satisfy FDA expectations without overwhelming laboratory resources.
+Experienced consultants bring not only knowledge of these requirements but also practical implementation strategies tested across multiple organizations.
+They help laboratories avoid common pitfalls while building sustainable systems that satisfy FDA expectations without overwhelming laboratory resources.

 Contact us if the work projects we explain in the subsequent sections of this guide make it clear that your team requires expert third-party consulting support.
 We have the bench of contracted talent to help laboratories plan and execute all components of Stage 1 compliance.